East Watson Sanitary Relief (12152)

 Public Meeting - May 11, 2021

-This project is currently delayed as MSD’s contractor waits for another utility to move their assets that are in direct conflict with the construction path.
+This project was delayed as MSD’s contractor wated for another utility to move assets in direct conflict with the construction path.
 The project schedule discussed in the below recording is no longer accurate.
-MSD will update this project page with a revised schedule as soon as the assets in conflict are relocated.
+Please find the most up-to-date project schedule below under “When will construction take place?”

 What work is being done?